Matter- and magnetically-driven flavor conversion of neutrinos in magnetorotational collapses: Benchmark model

 The baryon density profiles (top row of Fig.~\ref{fig:profiles}) show a dense proto-neutron star core surrounded by an extended mantle with steeply decreasing density gradient.
 The profiles are qualitatively similar along the two selected directions and throughout the evolution.
 As the post-bounce evolution proceeds from $0.3$ to $1$~s, the inner layers contract and reach higher central densities, while the shock propagates outward.
 Notice that there are clear direction-dependent differences at intermediate radii ($20$--$10^3$~km), determined by the non-spherical dynamics and magnetically-driven outflows.
 In particular, there is a steeper decrease in density outside the proto-magnetar in the polar direction, whereas the density decrease is smoother along the equator.
 Notice also that the outermost layers, for radii larger than $10^4$~km, negligibly depend on the post-bounce time and observer direction.

 The electron fraction $Y_e$ is plotted in the middle row of Fig.~\ref{fig:profiles}.
 In the dense proto-neutron star interior, where electron degeneracy is high and neutrinos are trapped, $Y_e \simeq 0.3$.
-Moving outwards, a pronounced dip in $Y_e$ develops corresponding to the deleptonization layer, produced by efficient electron capture ($e^- + p \rightarrow n + \nu_e$), which dominates neutrino absorption and drives the local electron fraction to a minimum.
+Moving outwards, a pronounced dip in $Y_e$ develops corresponding to the deleptonization layer, produced by efficient electron capture ($e^- + p \rightarrow n + \nu_e$), which dominates neutrino emission and drives the local electron fraction to a minimum.
 Beyond this layer, absorption of electron neutrinos off neutrons ($\nu_e + n \rightarrow p + e^-$) outweighs electron capture, pushing the composition toward a more symmetric proton-to-neutron ratio.
-As a result, $Y_e$ grows sharply, exceeding $0.5$ in some emission directions and for some post-bounce times.
-This trend is visible along the polar direction at $t=1$~s; proton-rich regions also develop along other emission directions.
+As a result, $Y_e$ grows sharply at $t=0.3$~s and $t=1$~s, along both emission directions.
+As visible in Fig.~1, $Y_e$ exceeds $0.5$ only along the polar direction at $t=1$~s, indicating the development of proton-rich regions.

 The bottom row of Fig.~\ref{fig:profiles} represents $B_\perp$, the component of the magnetic field relevant for the neutrino–antineutrino conversion discussed in Sec.~\ref{sec:Bres}.
 The inner regions exhibit strong magnetic-field strength ($B_\perp \simeq 10^{15}$--$10^{16}$~G in the proximity of the proto-magnetar), reflecting the combined effect of flux compression and rotational winding.
-At larger radii, the field gradually decreases with radius and displays significant directional variability.
+At larger radii, the field gradually decreases with radius and displays significant directional variability, as visible from the differences between the polar and equatorial profiles..
 At intermediate and large radii ($r \simeq 10^4$~km and just below $10^5$~km), the dotted curves show the simulation output exhibiting localized gaps, where the magnetic field artificially drops to zero~\cite{grifiths-thesis}.
 These features are not physical; they arise from the progenitor model (used to initialize our benchmark simulation), where the magnetic field profile is prescribed in radiative regions only, while convective zones have $B=0$.
 As a consequence, the magnetorotational simulation retains regions of vanishing field in the vicinity of the convective shells.
 Since such gaps are not expected to occur and would artificially affect our analysis, we construct interpolated profiles (solid curves) that smoothly bridge these unphysical gaps.
 The interpolated profiles are the ones adopted in the rest of this work.